 Also, follow up with potential insurers about any car insurance discounts you may qualify for.
-Additional discounts that are not part of the online quote process may be offered.
+Additional discounts not part of the online quote process may be offered.
 For instance, you may be asked how many miles you drive a year to see if you’re eligible for a low-mileage discount, but you may not be asked what your teen driver’s grades are, which could snag you a good-student discount.

 Now that you know what coverages and limits you need, compare car insurance quotes in your area.

 When you’re ready to buy, research the insurers that offer the lowest rate.
 The National Association of Insurance Commissioners (NAIC) recommends that when you compare insurance companies, you:

 - Check with an insurance ratings service, such as AM Best or Standard & Poor’s, to find a grade or rating for the company and analyze its finances.

 - Check for complaints against the company with the NAIC.

 - Research complaint rates online at the Better Business Bureau and your state insurance department.

 Tips for comparing car insurance quotes

 Understanding variables that impact rates: When you compare car insurance costs, understand that many factors influence car insurance rates.
 The primary considerations include your age, where you live, the type of car you drive, your driving record, your credit history and how much coverage you buy.